isomerpages/pa-skillsfuturecdc/index.md

           url: /events
       background: /images/FUTURE.png
   - infopic:
-      subtitle: ABOUT SKILLSFUTURE @ CDC 2023
+      subtitle: ABOUT SFF@CDC 2023
-      description: Discover the opportunities in the growth economies and take charge of your skills learning at this year's SkillsFuture @ CDC events.
+      description: Discover the opportunities in the growth economies and take charge of your skills learning at this year's SkillsFuture Festival @ CDC events.
       button: Learn More
       url: /about
       alt: Image alt text